inspire-1a03/intersession-2020-Talha2000/docs/index.md

 **Potentiometer** | The potentiometer will be used as the dial.
 It changes the loudness or type of tone that goes off. | N/A **RGB LED** | The RGB LED is used as a way to gain attention.
 When the temperature is too high, it will flash between red and yellow while also hearing noises from the buzzer until the temperature is back to normal.
 When the temperature is normal, the color will become blue and the buzzer will stop. | N/A

-### If the temperature is above 28, it will cause the LED to change colors and start the buzzer. ###
+### If the temperature is above 29.5, it will cause the LED to change colors and start the buzzer.
+As you can see in the code below, the potentiometer will cause the change in tone.
+However, if the temperature is below 28, it will be known as normal/safe temperature and change the color to Blue. ###

 ```
   if(temp>29.5){